slowernews/wisdom-tldr/README.md

 First, your observations, or what you have noticed is happening in your relationship.<br>
 Next talk about how the observation has made you feel.
 Finally, discuss your values.'*

+HOWEVER

+> *'Love me when I least deserve it, because that's when I really need it.' -- Swedish proverb*

-HINT: keep separate bank accounts.
+HINTS: keep separate bank accounts.

 > *'Spouses should have the freedom and autonomy to buy what they want, but only after bills are automatically paid.
 People value things differently.
 Having to justify every expense makes you feel like you’re being watched.
 This breeds resentment.
 Most marriages end in divorce, most of them over money.'*

-HOWEVER

-> *'Love me when I least deserve it, because that's when I really need it.' -- Swedish proverb*

 <!--
+How to move on?

+> *'Men experience many passions in a lifetime.
+One passion drives away the one before it.' -- Paul Newman*

 If you are struggling in your relationships, odds are, you are withholding your truth from your woman.
-You need to open up, tell her the truth, be honest with her without fear of outcome and without any neediness from her.R
+You need to open up, tell her the truth, be honest with her without fear of outcome and without any neediness from her.R -->

-> *'Men experience many passions in a lifetime.
-One passion drives away the one before it.' -- Paul Newman* -->